maichmueller/scmodels/README.md

 myscm.soft_intervention([("X", FiniteRV(str(myscm["X"].noise), density={-1: .5, 1: .5}))])
 ```

-Calling `undo_intervention` restores the original state of all variables from construction time.
+Calling `undo_intervention` restores the original state of all variables from construction time, that have been passed.
 One can optionally specify,
-which interventions are to be undone by specifying a variable list (by default it undoes all):
+If no variables are specified (`variables=None`), all interventions are undone.

 ```python